When a child support order is issued, it can be made retroactive to an earlier date.

 The issue of retroactivity in Paternity actions (child born to unmarried parents) in non-welfare cases, was decided by the California Supreme Court, in County of Santa Clara vs. Perry (1998) 18 Cal.
 4th 435.
 Issue: When a child support order is issued, to what date, is that order made retroactive to?
 (Note, arrearages would incur 10% legal interest.]
 Perry decision involved cases under the federal “IV-D” program, those initiated by the Department of Child Support, §17400 cases.

-Several cases had reached the Supreme Court, because the courts in the North county were ruling differently than the courts in the South county, and ultimately the Supreme Court consolidated them and ruled in favor of the North County.
+Several cases had reached the Supreme Court, because the courts in the North counties were ruling differently than the courts in the South counties, and ultimately the Supreme Court consolidated them and ruled in favor of the North Counties.

 Family Code §4009 governs the effective date of child support orders and after the 1998 Perry decision, the legislation twice amended the statute (1999/2004) so that it now reads: “An original order for child support may be made retroactive to the date of filing the petition, complaint, or other initial pleading….”
 (Back then, it read: … retroactive to the date of filing the notice of motion….”)

 Back to Perry in 1998.
 The question there was, whether an order for child support can be made retroactive to the date the original complaint was filed rather than the date a notice of motion was served.
 (That is because in one of those cases, the complaint was filed in 1989 but because the Father had moved several times, they were not able to locate him and have him served until 1991.)

 [Side Note: §4009 deals with “original order.”
 For modification of orders, we look at §3653 which states that modification/terminations are retroactive to the date of filing a motion or any susequent date.]